 BMW & Mini going all-out to build a full line of electric cars

-In 2023, a pure-electric BMW X1 is reported to launch (BMW iX1), as BMW’s entry crossover shifts to the third generation.
+In 2022, a pure-electric BMW X1 is reported to launch (BMW iX1), as BMW’s entry crossover shifts to the third generation.
 The group brand Mini has partnered with China’s Great Wall Motor for the joint development of pure electric vehicles under Spotlight.
-The battery-powered MINI electric cars are expected to come out in 2022 from the new plant in the Jiangsu Province.
+The battery-powered MINI electric cars, including a standalone model, are expected to come out starting in 2022 from the new plant in the Jiangsu Province.
 Great Wall Motor is also expected to get electric cars from this platform as part of the Sino-German business deal.